davs3275/sbs/med/collier.md

 and heartily thank the gods for what you have had.

 ---
-2.4 Remember how often you have postponed mind- ing your interest, and let slip those opportunities the gods have given you.
+2.4 Remember how often you have postponed minding your interest, and let slip those opportunities the gods have given you.
 It is now high time to consider what sort of world you are part of, and from what kind of governor of it you are descended